 Sri Lankans languish in long fuel and cooking gas queues as the government is unable to find dollars to fund imports.

-Indian credit lines for fuel and essentials have provided lifelines until the ongoing talks with the Monetary Fund could lead to a possible bailout.
+Indian credit lines for fuel and essentials have provided lifelines until the ongoing talks with the International Monetary Fund could lead to a possible bailout.

 On May 9, the political crisis saw the unleashing of violence with 10 people, including a parliamentarian, being killed.